-- 6. Health Outcomes Survey (HOS) Data.
-The MCOP is required to collect, report, and submit HOS data to CMS on an annual basis for applicable MyCare Ohio members per CMS' Reporting Requirements for HEDIS, HOS and CAHPS Measures. - 7.
-Consumer Assessment of Healthcare Providers and Systems (CAHPS) Survey Data.
-The MCOP is required to collect, report, and submit CAHPS data to CMS on an annual basis for applicable MyCare Ohio members per CMS' Reporting Requirements for HEDIS, HOS, and CAHPS Measures. - 8.
+- 6. Consumer Assessment of Healthcare Providers and Systems (CAHPS) Survey Data.
+The MCOP is required to collect, report, and submit CAHPS data to CMS on an annual basis for applicable MyCare Ohio members per CMS' Reporting Requirements for HEDIS, HOS, and CAHPS Measures. - 7.
 Timely Submission of Nursing Facility 100-Day Threshold and Discharge Data.
 The MCOP is required to collect, report, and submit nursing facility 100-day threshold and discharge data as specified in the MyCare Ohio Rules for Reporting the Institutional 100-Day Requirement.
 Individual member records shall be submitted within 30 business days of the NF LOC (100-day threshold) date and date of discharge, and in every case, NF LOC (100-day threshold) dates shall be submitted in accordance with dates specified by ODM to comply with the MEMA timeframes specified in Appendix E.